Reemaa828/Linux_11_5/M1_S3/PROCESS_MANAGEMENT_DETAILS.md

 ### 3. Controlling process
 #### 1. interrupt a process by using **CTRL+C**
- In a terminal, pressing CTRL-C interrupts a program. ==this means that we  politely asked the program to terminate==.
+ In a terminal, pressing CTRL-C interrupts a program. this means that we  politely asked the program to terminate.
 After we pressed CTRL-C, the `xlogo` window closed and the shell prompt returned.

 https://github.com/Reemaa828/Linux_11_5/assets/112731236/111a10ab-e9fc-4c2c-8c0a-a5d5f56d16b6